onlu-gh/vsc-jetbrains-diff/README.md

 # Usage with file list (also folder comparison possible)
 ## Select for JetBrains compare
-Select the first file or folder to compare (left side in JetBrains) by right click on file list and hit '*Select for JetBrains compare*'.
+Select the first file or folder to compare (left side in JetBrains diff tool) by right click on file list and hit '*Select for JetBrains compare*'.

 ![Compare file to compare to from file list](images/select_for_compare.png)

 **Command in context menu only shown if one element is selected!**

 ## Compare with selected for JetBrains compare
-Select the file or folder to compare to the file or folder selected before (right side in JetBrains) by right click on file list and hit '*Compare with selected for JetBrains compare*'.
+Select the file or folder to compare to the file or folder selected before (right side in JetBrains diff tool) by right click on file list and hit '*Compare with selected for JetBrains compare*'.

 ![Compare to selected from file list](images/compare_to_selected.png)